 Word-of-mouth and referrals are key marketing components for many small businesses.
-However, adding some simple online marketing tactics can help drive more potential customers to your business.
+However, adding some simple online marketing tactics can help drive more potential customers and boost online conversion rate for your business.

 And the best part – many of these are free or require limited investment to implement.

 We get it, you’re busy!
 That was the message we heard from business owners at a recent trade exhibition where we presented some online marketing solutions that could easily be put in place with limited investment and time.